benshimonz/V1/README.md

 For any concrete A:

-* There are at least 10 concrete B's such that (B freezed A, and A freezed B)
+* There are at least 10 concrete B's such that (B froze A, and A froze B)

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q177-2.png)

 For any concrete A:

-* There are at least 10 concrete B's such that (B freezed A, and A freezed B)
+* There are at least 10 concrete B's such that (B froze A, and A froze B)
-* There are at least 10 concrete B's such that (A freezed B, and B freezed A)
+* There are at least 10 concrete B's such that (A froze B, and B froze A)

-_**Q178:** Any dragon A that was frozen by at least 10 dragons and either (i) A freezed only one dragon - which is not one of those (ii) A freezed at least 2 dragons_
+_**Q178:** Any dragon A that was frozen by at least 10 dragons and either (i) A froze only one dragon - which is not one of those (ii) A froze at least 2 dragons_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q178.png)